apache/carbondata/docs/carbon-as-spark-datasource-guide.md

  CREATE TABLE CARBON_TABLE (NAME  STRING) USING CARBON OPTIONS(‘table_block_size’=’256’)
 ```

-Note: User can only apply the features of what spark datasource like parquet supports.
-It cannot support the features of carbon session like IUD, compaction etc.

 # Using DataFrame

-Carbon format can be used in dataframe also using the following way.
+Carbon format can be used in dataframe also.
+Following are the ways to use carbon format in dataframe.

 Write carbon using dataframe
 ```